danc256/retropc-cracks/tsr/README.md

 ### Ultima I and II

 Originally this patch was for Utima II but I found out it worked unmodified on Ultima I as well.
 This is one of the first patches I ever wrote.
 Spartan, stays in memory after execution, but it worked so good enough to start.

+## WOLF3D.ASM

+### Castle Wolfenstein 3D v1.1

+Splash screen says it only works for Wolfenstein v1.1.
+Another heavy-handed trainer that just let you go on a rampage.
+After having read the "Wolfenstein Black Book" and all the work that went into the game it seems criminal to patch a few bytes and throw the balance out the window.